gutsyLin/notes/linux/get-python3-for-cent7.md

 python2 is the default version for cent7, but python3 is highly preferred one, so we need install python3 for cent7.

-note: we don't delete the python2, because so tools in cent7 is build on it, like yum
+note: we don't delete the python2, because some tools in cent7 is build on it, like yum

 first, check the version we had:
 > yum search python3